jtb324/IBDCluster/README.md

 # IBDCluster v1.0.1:

+## Documentation:
+___
+This readme is a more technical description of the project, providing information about the class structures and relationships.
+More practical documentation about how to install and use the program can be found here: [IBDCluster documentation (still a work in progress)](https://jtb324.github.io/IBDCluster/)

 ## Purpose of the project:
 ___
 This project is a cli tool that clusters shared ibd segments within biobanks around a gene of interest.
 These network are then analyzed to determine how many individuals within a network are affected by a phenotype of interest.